RobinLinus/coins-legacy/bitcoin-lite-network.md

 ## The circle of proofs
 The old, *pruned blocks* imply the *block extensions* to prove the new blocks.

-The old, *pruned blockchain* implies the proofs for the *extended blockchain*.
+The old, *pruned blockchain* implies the proofs for the new, *extended blockchain*.

 ## Lite Nodes
 Lite nodes mostly perform queries `output_path -> SPV_proof`.
 They might get as response an SPV proof, a pruned block or a raw block.